If you do not see the application form below,

 Ahran is an associate professor of art education at Fresno State.
 As a first-generation Korean immigrant artist and art educator, she promotes the efficacy of art to address cultural and social awareness.
 Locally and globally, she focuses on Asian art and culture, socially engaged and community art, and critical multiculturalism, encourages interdisciplinary collaboration through civic engagement, and advocates culturally responsive/sustaining pedagogy.

-Secretary: Michelle Fabros
+Michelle Fabros

 (Term began: 2024)